Is there anything I should do before a treatment?

 Some private health insurance policies cover the provision of complementary healthcare and more specifically Traditional Acupuncture.
 Please check your policy for details on the criteria that must be met for reimbursement.

-If you are claiming from your insurance provider, you will still need to pay at the time you come for a consultation and then arrange for reimbursement immediately.
-A receipt will be issued at the time of consultation to enable reimbursement.
+If you are claiming from your insurance provider, you will still need to pay at the time you come for a consultation and then arrange for reimbursement from your insurer.
+A receipt will be issued at the time of consultation to assist in reimbursement.